- Home

 If you feel that your rights have been breached, especially if you tried to exercise them and did not receive a satisfactory response, you can file a claim with the Spanish Data Protection Agency (contact details at www.aepd.es) or another competent authority.
 You can also contact them for more information about your rights.

-Students and graduates are responsible for ensuring that any information they provide is accurate.
-They are accountable for the truthfulness of the data provided, and must keep it duly updated, to ensure that it reflects their actual status at all times.
-Users will be liable for any false or inaccurate information that they might provide, and any damages this might cause to CUNEF or to third parties.
+Users are responsible for ensuring that any information they provide via this website is accurate.
+They are accountable for the truthfulness of the data provided, and must keep them duly updated, to ensure that they reflect their actual status at all times.
+Users will be liable for any false or inaccurate information that they might provide, and any harm this might cause to the owner of this website or to third parties.

-CUNEF undertakes to use the data provided solely for the purposes indicated in this Privacy Policy, guaranteeing their security and confidentiality.
+CUNEF undertakes to use the data provided for the purposes indicated in this Privacy Policy, guaranteeing the security and confidentiality of said data.
 To this end, the organisation has implemented technical and organisational security measures to prevent data alteration, loss and unauthorised use or access, in accordance with applicable laws.

 If you provide third-party data, you are solely responsible for having previously obtained their consent authorising us to process their data, after duly informing them of all the provisions of Article 14 of the GDPR.